Rise to Success: Career Highlights of Landon Donovan

 June 2019: Founded USL Championship Expansion Team

-In June 2019, Landon Donovan, along with Warren Smith, founded a USL Championship expansion team in San Diego, marking his venture into team ownership and management.
+In June 2019, Landon Donovan, along with Warren Smith, co-founded a USL Championship expansion team.

-November 14, 2019: Inaugural Manager of San Diego Loyal
+November 14, 2019: Named Inaugural Manager of San Diego Loyal

-On November 14, 2019, Landon Donovan was named the inaugural manager of the San Diego Loyal, a team he co-founded.
-Donovan surrounded himself with an experienced backroom staff, marking a new phase in his career.
+On November 14, 2019, Landon Donovan was named the inaugural manager of the San Diego Loyal, a team he helped co-found, also serving as the vice president of soccer operations.

-December 2, 2022: Executive Vice President of Soccer Operations for Loyal
+December 2, 2022: Elevated to Executive VP of Soccer Operations for Loyal

 On December 2, 2022, Landon Donovan was elevated to full-time Executive Vice President of Soccer Operations for Loyal.
 Nate Miller was promoted to head coach.

-August 16, 2024: Interim Head Coach of San Diego Wave FC
+August 16, 2024: Named Interim Head Coach of San Diego Wave FC

 On August 16, 2024, Landon Donovan was announced as the interim head coach of National Women's Soccer League (NWSL) club San Diego Wave FC, replacing interim coach Paul Buckle.